j0k/hanabi-hack/README.md

 # code真会

-code真会 (code sin kai) is a button that converts your visitors to programmers.
+Code真会 (code sin kai) is a button that converts your visitors to programmers.

-here is [demo](http://a.kilskil.com/ide.html) whic describes basic code真会  idea
+Here is [demo](http://a.kilskil.com/ide.html) whic describes basic code真会  idea

+# theses

+## draft speech 1

+Our web service implemented on Forkwell and improves your portfolio and demonstrates your skills.
+- Login with Forkwell
+- Find websites with the button
+- Open a visual test environment to work together with professionals and learn
+- Commits will be added automatically  to GitHub
+- Contribute to a business or web page and get recommendations from famous companies

+## draft speech 2

+code真会 is a button that converts your visitors to programmers.
+Embed the button on a webpage allowing visitors to update your project whenever they want If you like programming, every  time you see a code button - click on it to help someone improve this world through code

+Our web service, implemented on Forkwell improve your portfolio demonstrating your skills.
+- Search for new vacancies made easily: choose from  backlog on Forkwell.
+- Work together with professionals and improve your skills
+- Get your commits added directly to GitHub
+- Contribute to a business or web page and get recommendations from famous companies

 # materials